 - Reduce, stay, or waive an administrative civil penalty or fine,

-If the Administrative Penalty fee is not paid, the city may assess the penalty against the owner’s property pursuant to Minnesota Statutes Chapter 429.
-If the Hearing Officer finds that no violation occurred, the City may then proceed with criminal prosecution for the same act or conduct.
-If the Hearing Officer upholds the violation, you will be ordered to pay $100 toward the cost of the hearing.
-If you fail to appear at the hearing, the Administrative Citation shall be sustained.
+If the administrative penalty fee is not paid, the city may assess the penalty against the owner’s property pursuant to Minnesota Statutes Chapter 429.
+If the hearing officer finds that no violation occurred, the city may then proceed with criminal prosecution for the same act or conduct.
+If the hearing officer upholds the violation, you may be ordered to pay up to $1,000 toward the cost of the hearing.
+If you fail to appear at the hearing, the administrative citation shall be sustained.